ApexGamesOfficial/PlayMovies/README.md

 # PlayMovies
-PlayMovies is a streaming service on any mobile device, desktop, web, and TV's!
-Play Movies - Movies Anywhere, Everywhere
+PlayMovies is a streaming service for mobile devices, desktops, web, and TVs.
+PlayMovies — Movies Anywhere, Everywhere.